Farmed Cows and the Dairy Industry

 Photo courtesy of Jo-Anne McArthur / We Animals

 As for the mother, she will be pushed to her biological limits, will lose calf after calf, and will be milked until she is worn out, or ‘spent’ as the industry calls it, and her productivity declines.
-Then, she will be sent to slaughter.
-She could have lived 15-20 years, but she will be killed at just five or six, and her body made into low-grade meat products like cheap hamburger.

-Cows used in the dairy industry are bred to produce large quantities of milk – around ten times more than necessary to feed a calf.
+Cows used in the dairy industry are bred to produce large quantities of milk – around 10 times more than necessary to feed a calf.
 The weight of this excess milk distends their udders, causing teat infections and contributing to lameness.
-These two conditions, along with infertility, are the main reasons why thousands of dairy cows are sent to slaughter each year at an even younger age than they otherwise would be.

 Cow with distended udders

-photo credit: Animal Aid
+Photo credit: Animal Aid

 Milk from infected cows has a much higher somatic cell count.
 When a cow is infected, more than 90 percent of the somatic cells in her milk are ‘neutrophils’, the inflammatory immune cells that form pus.[2]
-With mastitis so prevalent in dairy cows, there is no way to avoid it, and the legal limit for human consumption is 750,000 cells/mL.
-[3]

-Lameness is commonplace in dairy herds.
-It is caused by infections such as laminitis and compounded by poor nutrition and long periods standing on hard floors.
 It is difficult to comprehend the pain of laminitis but John Webster, Emeritus Professor at the University of Bristol, likened it to us having our fingernails crushed in a door, and then having to stand on those fingertips for hours.[4]

 Whether they are raised for beef or dairy, all cows end up at the slaughterhouse.
 Most cows in the US are stunned with a pistol-like captive bolt gun to the brain, then are shackled, hoisted, and have their throats cut before being disemboweled and skinned.